haskus/haskus-manual/source/system/programming/graphics/tutorial/video_displays_basics.rst

-Newer video displays may also support variable refresh rates where the delay between two frames may depend on the next frame being ready (or a timeout if it isn't even after some time).
+Newer video displays may also support variable refresh rates where the delay between two frames may depend on the next frame being ready (or a timeout if it isn't ready for too long).

 .. _graphics_vsync: